 Here, $\lambda^D(\Omega)$ denotes the ground state energy of the Dirichlet Laplacian in $\Omega$. \end{theorem} In \cite{EKP}, the statement in the theorem is proved under the assumption that~$\Omega$ is simply connected.
-The generalisation to non-simply connected domains, given in \cite{HPS1}, was relatively straight forward using domain monotonicity of the ground state energy in the case of the Dirichlet problem,
+The generalization to non-simply connected domains, given in \cite{HPS1}, was relatively straightforward using domain monotonicity of the ground state energy in the case of the Dirichlet problem,

 as soon as extensions of $\Ab$ and $B$ to the simply connected envelope $\widetilde\Omega$ of $\Omega$ were constructed.

 The proof in~\cite{EKP} gives a way of computing a lower bound for $\epsilon$, by considering the oscillation of the scalar potential $\psi$, i.e.~of any solution of $\Delta \psi =B$, and optimising over $\psi$.
 For future reference, we introduce a specific choice of the scalar potential by letting the function $\psi_0$ be a solution of